at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 for edge in G_B.edges():
     node0 = edge[0]
-    # Check if a red node is available
+    # Check if a red node can be used
     flag = bool(list(n for n in G_B.nodes[node0]['Rnodes'] if G_R.nodes[n]['score'] < max_length))
     if flag:
        # Select a red node randomly